 I try not to be away from home for more than six weeks at a time, though that doesn’t always work out in practice.
 My longest unbroken trip was 10 weeks.
 During such long journeys, something bad is almost certain to occur along the way.
 To be safe, I always plan for a catastrophe – either a minor or major one – to occur at around the midway point of the trip.

-A few years ago, I was travelling in Romania to update the Lonely Planet guide to that country.
-The Danube Delta was my goal, but as I was driving, I decided to divert to the city of Iaşi to visit an old friend, Daniela, I’d met through Yahoo back in the day.
+A few years ago, I was traveling in Romania to update the Lonely Planet guide to that country.
+The Danube Delta was my goal, but as I was driving, I decided to divert to the city of Iaşi to visit an old friend, Daniela, whom I’d met through Yahoo back in the day.
 I hadn’t seen her in a long time.

 And that’s about the time in this story when my bad luck turned to good.

-The small emergency room was buzzing that night like the local pub.
-As I was waiting, it seemed as if everyone in town had dropped by at some point to have a chat or to see if anyone they knew had checked in.
-The mood was almost festive.
-A couple of older guys, looking slightly crazed and a bit tipsy, pointed to my foot, made some jokes that I didn’t understand, and laughed out loud.
+The emergency room was buzzing that night like the local pub.
+As I was waiting, it seemed as if everyone in town dropped by at some point to have a chat or see if anyone they knew had checked in.
+The mood was festive.
+A couple of older guys, looking slightly crazed and a bit tipsy, pointed to my foot, made some jokes I didn’t understand, and laughed out loud.

-In the end, it turned out that my ankle wasn’t broken, but merely badly sprained.
+In the end, it turned out that my ankle wasn’t truly broken, but merely badly sprained.
 The doctor addressed me in Romanian, but the medical terms weren’t all that different from English.
 He told me to rest my foot for a few weeks and slowly I’d be able to walk on it again.
 In two months, my ankle would be as good as new.
 The staff wrapped me up in a cast and sent me on my way.

 Grateful for the offer, I accepted the ride.
 Our first stop on the way back to the hotel was at a late-night pharmacy, where the driver hopped out of the car to help me buy a new set of crutches.